If you’re having trouble with the WordPress SEO crawl budget, you’re not alone.

-In this article, we will explain the WordPress SEO crawl budget problem and how to fix it quickly.
+In this article, we’ll break down the WordPress SEO crawl budget problem and show you simple ways to fix it.

-Because this is a huge topic, we have broken it down into easy-to-understand sections.
+Because this is a huge topic, we’ve broken it down into easy-to-understand sections.
 Here are the different items we will cover in this article:

 How Does Search Crawling Work?

-If they discover new content, they add it to the search index.
-If they find content already in the index but has changed, they update the index with fresh content.
+Let’s say search engines find new content on your site.
+In this case, they’ll add it to their index.
+If they find content that’s already in the index but has been updated, they’ll refresh the index with the new information.

 Search bots then follow all the links on a page and then repeat the process for those pages.

-For better SEO, you need to ensure that search engines can crawl your website easily.
+For better SEO, you’ll need to ensure that search engines can crawl your website easily.

 Tip: See our complete WordPress SEO guide for beginners to learn more about SEO.